encoredev/encore/docs/deploy/neon.md

   - `db_main_writer`: Read and write access to the main database.
   - `db_main_admin`: Administrative privileges specific to the main database.

+#### 5. Service-Specific Roles
+For each service in your application, a dedicated role is generated in the format `svc_<name>`.
+This role is automatically granted the necessary writer role for each database the service accesses.

+This ensures that each service has the appropriate level of access to perform its operations while maintaining security and separation of concerns.

+**Example:** A service named `orders` that writes to the `main` database is assigned the `svc_orders` role, which is granted the `db_main_writer` role.

 ### Role Setup Workflow

 - **1. Superuser Creation:** A `neon_superuser` role is created upon integration setup.
 - **2. Platform Role Creation:** The `encore_platform` role is created and assumed by the `neon_superuser`.
 - **3. Global Role Creation:** The `encore_reader`, `encore_writer`, and `encore_admin` roles are established to provide general access control.
 - **4. Database-Specific Roles:** For each database, roles are created in the format `db_<db_name>_<access_level>` to manage access specific to that database.
+- **5. Service-Specific Roles:** For each service, roles are created in the format `svc_<name>` and are granted the necessary writer roles for the databases used by each service.

 ### Best Practices